 Skip to content

-13 Local Thai Food to Try in Phuket
+14 Local Thai Food to Try in Phuket

-What Thai food to eat in Phuket?
+What Thai Food to Eat in Phuket?

 Thai food in Phuket is delicious, varied and cheap.
 You can enjoy it by the street, on the beach, in surprisingly excellent local restaurants and even at fancy Michelin restaurants.
 Phuket also has many specialities you should try, but remember that some dishes can be seriously spicy!

-1. Tom Yam Goong
+Tom Yam Goong

 tom yum e1561734501848

-Tom Yam is one of Thailand’s favourite and most well-known dish, to locals and visitors alike.
+Tom Yam is one of Thailand’s favourite and most well-known dishes to locals and visitors alike.
 It is not a tourist trap; it is part of Thai life.
 Tom Yam means hot and sour soup, and Goong means prawns.
-Other famous variations are Tom Yam Talay (seafood), Tom Yam Gai (chicken), Kradook Moo (pork ribs).
+Other famous variations are Tom Yam Talay (seafood), Tom Yam Gai (chicken), and Kradook Moo (pork ribs).
 The orange colour in Tom Yam Goong Mae Nam comes from the fatty juice in the head of river prawns; this juice adds aroma, colour, taste and all the extraordinaire to the soup.
 Read more

-2. Som Tam – Green Papaya Salad
+Som Tam – Green Papaya Salad

 Som Tum

-Som Tam is probably one of the cornerstones of Thai Cuisine, and it comes in various versions, but the main ingredients will almost always include grated green papaya with fish sauce, lime juice, chillies, dry shrimps, green beans and peanuts.
+Som Tam is probably one of the cornerstones of Thai Cuisine, and it comes in various versions, but the main ingredients will almost always include grated green papaya with fish sauce, lime juice, chillies, dry shrimp, green beans and peanuts.
 Som Tam Tai is the most simple form, and popular variations are the Som Tam Poo with salted black crabs and Som Tam Kai Kem, prepared with salted eggs.
 It might surprise you the first time, but you should try.
 Ask for ‘Som Tam Thai’ and mention ‘Mai Pet’ (not spicy) as it can be prepared hot in the local southern restaurant.
 It is excellent to eat with Kao Niao (sticky rice) or even Kanom Jeen (cold rice noodles).
 Read more.

-3. Tam Sua – Mixed Hardcore Salad
+Tam Sua – Mixed Hardcore Salad

 tam-sua2